peacockIT/Peacock-AE-BpmSlicer-Docs/docs/source/reference/slices.rst

 Slice
 -----
-Click ‚Slice‘ to slice the selected layer according to the slices in the sliceArray.
+Click :guilabel:`Slice`Slice to slice the selected layer according to the slices in the ``sliceArray``.

 Show slices
 -----------